-The guiding Ombudsman principles are independence, neutrality or impartiality, confidentiality and informality.
-An ombudsman or mediator is a designated, independent neutral person who will not take sides in a conflict; she or he cannot impose a solution nor make a managerial decision; the outcome of the process is entirely controlled by the parties in the dispute; all communications in the process are confidential and cannot be disclosed without permission.
+The guiding principles of the Ombudsman are independence, neutrality or impartiality, confidentiality and informality.
+An ombudsman or mediator is a designated, independent neutral person who will not take sides in a conflict; cannot impose a solution nor make a managerial decision; and the outcome of the process is entirely controlled by the parties in the dispute.
+All communications in the process are confidential and cannot be disclosed without permission.